-A balance transfer credit card is another method of moving all of your debts into one place — this time a credit card.
+A balance transfer credit card is another method of moving all of your debts into one place.
 Once you sign up for a balance transfer credit card, your creditor pays off the balances of your debts, which can include credit cards, personal loans, medical bills and more.
 Then you make one-time repayments on the balance transfer credit card.

-These credit cards often come with 0% APR introductory rates, meaning that you don’t have to pay interest or fees for the first six months to 18 months after you take out the card.
+These credit cards often come with 0% APR introductory rates, meaning that you don’t have to pay interest or fees for the first 6 to 18 months after you take out the card.
 This introductory rate allows you to save big on interest if you can pay off all or most of your debt in that time frame.
-They also often charge a transfer fee, usually 3% to 5% of the transfer amount.
+However, not all balance transfer credit cards start at 0%, and many also often charge a transfer fee, which is usually 3% to 5% of the total transfer amount.

 Debt consolidation loans are often better when …